-(2) As soon as the cells have thawed, use ethanol to wipe the cryovial and then pipette the cells into the waiting T25 (which already contains 5.0 mL of growth medium with 20% FBS.
+(2) As soon as the cells have thawed, use ethanol to wipe the cryovial and then pipette the cells into the waiting T25 (which already contains 5.0 mL of growth medium with 20% FBS, prewarmed to 37°C).
 Rock the flask to distribute the cells, and then place the flask into a tissue culture incubator.